 The first logical thing to try is of course to install the reported set of patches under the name “KB2919355”.

-However, when you try to install KB2919355 you might get an error message as well, just like the below:
+However, when you try to install the above patch, you might get an error message as well, just like the below:

 “This update is not applicable for you computer”